Odúbel Herrera: Professional career

-Texas Rangers organization
+Texas Rangers

 The Texas Rangers of Major League Baseball (MLB) signed Herrera as an international free agent in 2008.
 His professional baseball career began in 2009 in the Dominican Summer League (DSL).
 In 58 games and 260 plate appearances with the DSL Rangers, Herrera batted .280 with 47 runs scored, 24 runs batted in (RBIs), and 58 hits.
 He played 51 of those games at shortstop, making 34 errors and posting a .863 fielding percentage.
 The following year, Herrera played for the Rookie-level Arizona League Rangers, with whom he batted .337 and recorded 31 RBIs.
 At the end of the season, he was named to the 2010 Arizona League Postseason All-Star Team at shortstop, one of three All-Stars from the Rangers.
-Herrera also played in four games for the Spokane Indians of the Class A Short Season Northwest League.
+Herrera also played in four games for the Spokane Indians of the Low–A Northwest League.
 There, he registered two hits and one double in nine plate appearances.

-In 2011, at the age of 19, Herrera served as the second baseman for the Class A Hickory Crawdads of the South Atlantic League.
+In 2011, at the age of 19, Herrera served as the second baseman for the Single–A Hickory Crawdads of the South Atlantic League.
 He was a League All-Star, batting .306 with 26 doubles, three triples, three home runs, and 56 RBIs.
 He also had 36 stolen bases, and his 72 double plays turned were the second-highest of anyone in franchise history.
-The following year, Herrera was promoted to the Class A-Advanced Myrtle Beach Pelicans.
+The following year, Herrera was promoted to the High–A Myrtle Beach Pelicans.
 In the second game of a doubleheader against the Potomac Nationals on May 30, 2012, Herrera reached base safely for his 20th game in a row, tying a Carolina League record set by J. C. Holt in 2006.
 He batted .257 for the year, hitting two home runs and 30 RBIs, scoring 37 runs, and stealing 27 bases in 551 plate appearances.

 Throughout the 2013 and 2014 seasons, Herrera played predominantly with the Pelicans and with the Double-A Frisco RoughRiders.
 He started the 2013 season in Frisco, batting .257 with two home runs and 100 hits in 101 games, before he was transferred back to Myrtle Beach on August 1, finishing out the season there.
 Herrera was assigned to the Pelicans to begin the 2014 season but was promoted back to Frisco on May 12.
 By the time of his promotion, he had hit .297 in 29 Carolina League games.
 In both seasons, he appeared as a Texas League Mid-Season All-Star, replacing Rougned Odor in 2014.
 At the end of the season, he captured the Texas League batting title with a .321 average, and between Myrtle Beach and Frisco, Herrera scored 73 runs and 59 RBIs during the 2014 season.
 He also began to dabble in the outfield, playing there for 13 games and continuing to play the position in the Venezuelan Winter League.
 There, Herrera hit .372, capturing the league Most Valuable Player and Rookie of the Year Awards, as well as their batting title.